KylePDavis/resume/src/resume.md

 * Known for solving difficult problems
 * Able to master new technologies with ease
 * Passionate about creating software to make life better
-* Lover of technology, computers, programming, algorithms, databases, visualization, automation, and open source
+* Love technology, computers, programming, algorithms, databases, visualization, and open source (see my [GitHub])